Live casino sites

 What are live casino sites and how they work ?

-Live casino sites are online gambling platforms that stream real-time casino games hosted by human dealers.
-Unlike standard digital casino games powered by random number generators (RNG), live casino games are conducted in physical studios or land-based environments and broadcast via video streaming.
-This setup allows EU players to participate in games such as blackjack, roulette, or baccarat while interacting with dealers and, in some cases, other players.
+Live casino sites are online platforms that stream real-time casino games hosted by human dealers.
+Unlike standard digital casino games powered by random number generators (RNG), live casino games take place in dedicated studios or physical casino environments and are broadcast via high-definition video.

 Types of live casino games available